vanitoz/nyc_mhtn_ds_Project_3/README.md

 ## Results

+Prcision and F1 Score was choosen as Metrics for Evaluation of model.
+Based on a buisness problem, Precision would allow us to be certain and correctly allocate revenue with flase negatives giving us an upper bound on the budget.
+After evaluating Logistic Regression Model and Decsission Tree Vanilla models we were still getting low scores .
+But Randome Fores showed prety high results with Pressision = 89% and weighted avg f1-score = 93% Following graph shows Feature Importance generated with Random Forest Model.

 <img src="images/Features_Importance.png" alt="drawing" width="800" hight="900"/>

-    After this was done we moved on to trying out different models with the synthesized data.
-In. order to get a minimum for how much money we can expect for the budgest we decided to go with precision.
-This would allow us to be certain and correctly allocate revenue with flase negatives giving us an upper bound on the budget.
+As we can tell 'judgment amount', 'crime_count' and 'desposition' end up to be most importent features.

     With this in mind we decided to start with a baseline model using Logistic Regression.
 With this model we were able to get a precision